Discover the best things to do in and around Victoria!

 What To Do In Victoria

 To truly experience the magic of Victoria, we recommend getting outside with a Local who can share their secret spots and hidden gems on an Adventure in and around Victoria.
 The city has no shortage of things to do, but it’s the outdoor culture and natural landscape that make it a must visit destination.

 Explore the city by bike

 Vancouver Island itself is a great spot for cycling around, with plenty of historic and unique neighbourhoods surrounding the downtown to explore.
 Discover the many sights, local restaurants, and breweries to stop at along the way – no matter which route you take, you’re in for a truly remarkable day!
 If you’re new to the city or are looking for a true local experience, book a guided by tour with a qualified guide.
 Yervana Local Charles will supply everything you need including safety gear and bike rental.
 Learn the history of Victoria on his Victoria Castle, ‘Hoods, & Legends Bike Tour or try the best local breweries on his Victoria Hoppy Hour Bike Tour.

 Hike Sooke’s Coastal Trails

 Experience the West Coast wilderness in East Sooke- a premier hiking destination!
 Hike part of the West Coast Trail, along the windswept rocky shore and into a lush green rainforest.
-Head out with Yervana Local, Kristyn to discover hidden gems along this stunning trail, and take in the spectacular views of the Olympic Mountains while you enjoy a picnic.
-If you’re visiting during her favourite cafe’s opening hours, you may even get to sample one of the best ice cream sandwiches on around!
+Discover hidden gems along this stunning trail, and take in the spectacular views of the Olympic Mountains while you enjoy a picnic filled with local produce.

 Brew Your Own Tea in The Trees